Regulator files fraud charges against Stark

 writer: Bloomberg News

-The Securities and Exchange Commission (SEC) has filed charges against the largest shareholder and others involved in the management of Stark Corporation Public Company Limited, the industrial cable maker at the centre of an accounting scandal and debt default.
+The Securities and Exchange Commission (SEC) has filed charges against the largest shareholder and others involved in the management of Stark Corporation Plc, the industrial cable maker at the centre of an accounting scandal and debt default.

-The Bangkok-based SEC filed charges of financial misconduct against 10 combined entities and individuals, including Stark’s largest holder Vonnarat Tangkaravakoon, with the Department of Special Investigation (DSI), according to the regulator’s statement.
+The SEC filed charges of financial misconduct against 10 entities and individuals, including largest shareholder Vonnarat Tangkaravakoon, with the Department of Special Investigation (DSI), according to a statement from the regulator.

+Shares of TOA Paint Thailand Plc, in which Mr Vonnarat held a 9% stake as of last August, have also sunk more than 20% since the end of May.
+TOA declined to comment.

+Not that long ago, Stark looked like a Thai corporate success story.
+Backed by a wealthy businessman and worth nearly $2 billion company as recently as a year ago, the company was making its first push out of Asia with plans to buy an automotive cable unit of Germany’s Leoni for €560 million.
+Last month, however, Stark cited the impact of the war in Ukraine for pulling out of the deal.

-Stark Corp's top shareholder Vonnarat Tangkaravakoon, a businessman from one of Thailand’s wealthiest families.
+Stark Corp's top shareholder Vonnarat Tangkaravakoon, whose father founded TOA Paint, comes from one of Thailand’s wealthiest business families.
 (File photo)

 - Keywords